taufik-nurrohman/markdown/README.md

 ### List Block

-List block follows the CommonMark specifications with one exception: if the next ordered list item uses a number that is less than the number of the previous ordered list item, a new list block will be created.
+List blocks follow the CommonMark specifications with one exception: if the next ordered list item uses a number that is less than the number of the previous ordered list item, a new list block will be created.
 This is different from the original specification, which does not care about the literal value of the number.